 Google drive is a lot more than a cloud storage space.
 Among its various features, Google drive allows you to back up your computer's data for free and gives you access to the online versions of all Microsoft Office tools.
 Google documents maintained online are shareable and editable by everyone who has editing rights simultaneously.
 You can share the URL of a google doc or use shared drives with whomever you want without losing control of your privacy.

-Google Sheets works like Excel, just like Google Slides works like Powerpoint.
+Google Sheets works like Excel (go here for some step-by-step tutorials) and Google Slides works like Powerpoint.
 The Google ecosystem also allows you to drag and upload documents in case your Microsoft license expires.
 For small business owners, Google Drive is a boon.
 Simultaneous online editing is the norm, and you can watch edits as they happen.
 Google Drive enables you to share files and folders and control whether others can edit, comment, or only see those files.

 As long as your devices are connected to the net, syncing is automatic with Google Drive.
 Uploading a file from your phone and using it on your laptop can happen in seconds.
 You have the option to set up continuous one-way syncing.
 Most importantly, Google Drive is safe and secure, encrypted using SSL.